Nigerian Rent Affordability Checker 2026 — Can You Afford That Apartment? | TurnetFinance

 Add Lifestyle Factors

-Car ownership, dependants, school fees and loan repayments all affect what you can truly afford on rent.
+Car, dependants, school fees, and loan repayments all reduce what you can safely spend on rent.

 4